Maybe it’s a family vacation. Maybe it’s a wedding. Maybe it’s your kid’s first move-in weekend at a nearby college.

 Downtown Plattsburgh is the perfect place to kick-start a weekend of family-friendly fun.
 After you’ve had your fill of the festival, head to a nearby restaurant, like Irises Café & Wine Bar or The Pepper, for dinner and drinks.
 Ask for outdoor seating and you’ll still be able to experience the lively atmosphere of the city.
 For mesmerizing views of the waterfront and live music you can jive to, check out the Naked Turtle (and treat yourself to a MacDonough Monument Mai Tai while you’re at it!).

 Each stop along the Adirondack Coast Wine Trail creates a unique experience, offering you the chance to explore local agriculture in both rustic and refined environments.
 The hardy cold-weather grapes grown in this region make for wine unlike that found anywhere else in the world, perfectly balancing acidity, high sugar, and those deep flavors of the Upstate New York climate.

 The official trail is 33 miles long – but on Saturday August 27th, you’ll have the chance to try samples from all 6 of the wineries in one place.
 Conroy’s Organics is hosting the first ADK Coast Summer Wine Fest.
 You can snag your tickets here for $25 a pop.

-So, now you’ve got some options – get out there and explore.
+So, now that you’ve got some options, get out there and explore.
 It’s time for you to “Escape the Everyday” or whatever brought you here that wasn’t purely for relaxation purposes!
 See for yourself why visitors return to these glittering waters year after year to experience outdoor recreation, history, and agriculture – no matter the season.